NischinthReddy/Cognizance2020/README.md

 - You Learn To Combine Technical Skills and Creativity
 - You Develop Problem Solving Skills
 - Open Your Own Business

+## EXPERTISE AT THESE LANGUAGES
+- JAVA
+- PYTHON